1999 Basque foral elections

-The 1999 Basque foral elections were held on Sunday, 13 June 1999, to elect the 6th General Assemblies of Álava, Biscay and Gipuzkoa.
+Foral elections were held in the Basque Country on 13 June 1999 to elect the 6th General Assemblies of Álava, Biscay and Guipúzcoa.
 All 153 seats in the three General Assemblies were up for election.
-They were held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain, as well as the 1999 European Parliament election.
+They were held concurrently with regional elections in thirteen autonomous communities and local elections all across Spain, as well as the 1999 European Parliament election.